openshift/origin-aggregated-logging/deployer/README.md

       runminute: 0
     ...

-Every day, curator will run and will delete indices in the myapp-dev project older than 1 day, and indices in the myapp-qe project older than 1 week.
-All other projects will have their indices deleted after they are 30 days old.
-The curator jobs will run at midnight every day.
+Every day, curator runs to delete indices in the myapp-dev project older than 1 day, and indices in the myapp-qe project older than 1 week.
+All other projects have their indices deleted after they are 30 days old.
+The curator jobs run at midnight every day.

 *WARNING*: Using `months` as the unit

-When you use month based trimming, curator starts counting at the _first_ day of the current month, not the _current_ day of the current month.
+When you use month-based trimming, curator starts counting at the _first_ day of the current month, not the _current_ day of the current month.
 For example, if today is April 15, and you want to delete indices that are 2 months older than today (`delete: months: 2`), curator doesn't delete indices that are dated